instancio/instancio/website/docs/articles/creating-object-templates-using-models.md

 ### Implementing successful scenario tests

 Let's start by testing a valid applicant.
-Typically it will be implemented as follows:
+Typically, it will be implemented as follows:

 ``` java hl_lines="37 38"